tarantool/doc/doc/reference/tarantoolctl.rst

         Compile a manifest file for a repository.

 ``tarantoolctl rocks new_version NAME``
         Auto-write a rockspec for a new version of a rock.
+Since version :doc:`2.4.1 </release/2.4.1>`.

 ``tarantoolctl rocks pack NAME``
         Create a rock by packing sources or binaries.

 ``tarantoolctl rocks purge NAME``
         Remove all installed rocks from a tree.
+Since version :doc:`2.4.1 </release/2.4.1>`.

 ``tarantoolctl rocks remove NAME``
         Remove a module.